 \subsection{Experiments (Further Outlined)}

-This section outlines how we applied our methods to test the failure mode alignment between vision-language models (VLMs) and image generation models (IGMs), specifying the experimental conditions, controls, and design decisions underpinning our analysis.
+This section outlines how we apply our methods to test the failure mode alignment between vision language models and image generation models, specifying the experimental conditions, controls, and design decisions that underpin our analysis.

 \textit{Overview and Hypotheses:} We test the core hypothesis: Do the failure modes of VLMs in visual reasoning correlate with the failure modes of IGMs when tasked with generating images that express those same visual concepts?